sedulous-mortal/mirage-tutorial-stripaway/README.md

 # Mirage Tutorial

-This is the Banners app for the official Mirage tutorial.
+This is the Banners app I built off the Reminders official Mirage tutorial.

 Check out [miragejs.com/tutorial](https://miragejs.com/tutorial) to follow along.

-Happy mocking!
+Mirage allows you to mock an API so you don't have to build a full API or backend to get your front end fully stubbed out.
+Loving it!